Skip to main content

 Open

 The Department of Housing and Development (HUD) neither agreed nor disagreed with this recommendation.
-As of February 2025, according to HUD officials, the department has begun a process to leverage ServiceNow and Software Asset Management to compare software license inventory and purchases.
-It plans to fully implement the process by August 31, 2025.
+According to HUD officials, the department has a process to leverage ServiceNow and Software Asset Management to compare software license inventory and purchases.
+However, as of January 2026, the department has not demonstrated that it is comparing the inventories that are currently in use with information on purchased licenses.
 We will continue to monitor the department's efforts to fully implement this recommendation.

 Department of Justice The Attorney General should ensure that the Department of Justice consistently tracks software licenses that are currently in use for its widely used licenses by, at a minimum, developing and implementing procedures for tracking license usage.
 (Recommendation 7)

 The Department of Justice agreed with this recommendation.
 In August 2024, Justice developed a Standards and Procedures document to track license usage.
-However, as of February 2025, it did not provide evidence demonstrating how it implemented the procedures to consistently track software licenses that are currently in use for its widely used licenses.
+In March 2025, it provided evidence demonstrating how it implemented the procedures to track Oracle software licenses that are currently in use.
+As of January 2026, the department has not provided evidence for its remaining widely used licenses.
 We will continue to monitor the department's efforts to fully implement this recommendation.

 Department of Justice